Discovering the Untouched Beauty of David Thompson Country in Winter (2025)

 David Thompson Highway In Winter

-• Cell service is spotty, plan to be off the grid
+• Cell service is still spotty, so plan to be off the grid.

 • Nordegg has food, lodging & fuel.
 There is also fuel at Bighorn Service near Crescent Falls.

-• There are many Alberta Parks parking lots along the highway and camping is allowed in many places with the Alberta Public Lands camping permit.
+• Alberta Parks parking lots are plentiful along the highway, and camping is allowed in many places with the Alberta Public Lands camping permit.

-• Most of the great stops are short, meaning you can string multiple awesome sights into one day.
+• Most great stops are short, meaning you can string multiple awesome sights into one day.

-• Lake Abraham can have unstable ice.
-If you don’t know where and what to look for, please hire an Ice Bubble Guide service.
+• Lake Abraham’s ice can be unstable.
+If you don’t know where and what to look for, hire an Ice Bubble Guide service.

 The Top Things to Do and See on The David Thompson Highway in Winter